Low Carb & Sugar Free Diplomat Cream Puffs. 2g carbs each.

 - transfer it to a Pyrex or similar mixing bowl, and allow it cool, while you pre-heat the oven to 190°C static.

-- when the choux dough is barely warm, add egg a little at a time and beat vigorously with a manual balloon whisk until you see trails and the stiff paste very reluctantly drops from a height (you may not need the whole egg - check often and stop adding when the paste is the right consistency).
+- when the mixture is barely warm, add egg a little at a time whilst beating vigorously with a manual balloon whisk until you see trails and the stiff paste very reluctantly drops from a height.

 - spoon or pipe 6 equal mounds onto a lined baking rack lined with non-stick parchment paper (don't use a silicone mat).